 “I had never heard of vaccination,” says Mustapha.
 But thanks to UNICEF, all her children are now vaccinated.Meet Mustapha

 “When I dance and sing I am most happy,” says Sehera.
 She attends one of the 795 UNICEF learning centers.Meet Sehera

 This is a story no child should tell.
 Yet, it’s an all-too-familiar one in the Bangladesh refugee settlements, where UNICEF is helping Rohingya survivors of what UN Human Rights chief Zeid Ra’ad Al Hussein has deemed “a textbook example of ethnic cleansing.”

 Now, Umme and hundreds of thousands of vulnerable Rohingya children like her are living in the path of a looming threat.
-With monsoon season here, the overcrowded temporary settlements they call home could be swept away, subjecting the 700,000 refugees already requiring humanitarian assistance to even greater risk.
+As cyclone season approaches, the overcrowded temporary settlements they call home could be swept away, subjecting the 900,000 refugees already requiring humanitarian assistance to even greater risk.

-Situated on cleared land that barely holds the 702,000 Rohingya who've arrived since August, refugees' tents perch on barren hillsides that heavy rains could turn to mud.
-Some 200,000 people live in areas vulnerable to landslides and flooding, which if severe could destroy the camps’ fragile sanitation infrastructure and contaminate the water supply.
-For the thousands of children who've arrived malnourished with weakened immune systems, the spread of disease and waterborne illnesses could pose great danger.
+Situated on cleared land that has become increasingly congested since the crisis began, refugees' tents perch on barren hillsides that heavy rains could turn to mud, causing landslides and flooding.
+If severe, monsoon season rains could destroy the camps’ sanitation infrastructure and contaminate the water supply, leaving children with weakened immune systems vulnerable to the spread of disease and waterborne illnesses.